House Raising and Jacking – Raising Homes Since 1970

 House raising also adds more usable space under your home.
 It’s the perfect alternative if you’re looking to add more square footage, but you don’t want to build an extension that, for example, takes away backyard space.
 This added space could be used for storage, a garage, or a nice basement.

-If you have a small yard to begin with or you’d like a covered area outside to hosts guests, house raising is a great option for that too.
+If you have a small yard, to begin with, or you’d like a covered area outside to host guests, house raising is a great option for that too.
 Instead of building continuous walls after the lift, you could build separate piers, posts, columns, or pilings to create an open space.